TonyPhipps/tech-notes/Products/blender.md

 # Split Two Meshes to Two Objects
+- Enter Edit mode
+- Select one object's random vertex
+- Push L to extend to all linked vertices
+- Push P to split
+- By Selection

 # Merge Two Objects
 - Select both via SHIFT + Click
+  - Select the PRIMARY object last, as this will be the object whose details are retained
 - CONTROL + J